GSA/digitalgov.gov/content/resources/an-introduction-to-inclusion.md

 ---
 date: 2023-12-05 16:20:00 -0500
-title: An introduction to inclusion
+title: "An introduction to inclusion"
+deck: "Understand why and how to create an inclusive culture"
+summary: "An inclusive culture contributes to a sense of belonging, promotes a healthier and more empowering workplace, respects differences, and optimizes for equal opportunities."

 topics:
   - diversity-equity-and-inclusion
   - project-management
   - professional-development

-deck: Understand why and how to create an inclusive culture
-summary: "An inclusive culture contributes to a sense of belonging, promotes a healthier and more empowering workplace, respects differences, and optimizes for equal opportunities. "
+slug: an-introduction-to-inclusion

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 # 2 -- highlighted
 weight: 1
-slug: an-introduction-to-inclusion

 ---

 ## What is inclusion?

-[Inclusion](https://digital.gov/topics/diversity-equity-and-inclusion/) is intricately linked to diversity, equity, inclusion, accessibility, and belonging.
+[Inclusion](https://digital.gov/topics/diversity-equity-and-inclusion/) is intricately linked to diversity, equity, accessibility, and belonging.
 You’ll often see them listed together as Diversity, Equity, and Inclusion (DEI) or Diversity, Equity, Inclusion, and Accessibility (DEIA) or Diversity, Equity, Inclusion, Accessibility, and Belonging (DEIAB).

 A diverse, equitable, inclusive, and accessible culture: